Evrid/Javascript-MIDI/README.md

 npm start

-//we don't need install because it already has node_modules folder then open the browser and enter the port run (shown in command prompt), for example: http://localhost:8080/
+//we don't need install because it already has node_modules folder.

+then open the browser and enter the port run (shown in command prompt), for example: http://localhost:8080/